-Head of the American Buildings Advisory Commission, Winchester Picklenob said: “If Mr Trump is successful in wining the election in November then we would file permission to demolish Canal Street as early as December with a view to having the embassy built before May 2017.”
+Head of the American Buildings Advisory Commission, Winchester Picklenob said: “If Mr Trump succeeds in winning the election in November then we would file permission to demolish Canal Street as early as December to have the embassy built before May 2017.”

-The news has generated a lot of anger across the city, especially with Manchester Pride this bank holiday weekend.
-Popular gay Yorkshire folk band The Pink Hotpots who are headlining Pride on Saturday assured people that demonstrations would definitely be taking place.
+The news has generated a lot of anger across the city, with Manchester Pride this bank holiday weekend.
+Popular gay Yorkshire folk band The Pink Hotpots who are headlining Pride on Saturday assured people that demonstrations would take place.

 Lead singer Chuff Fistweasel said: “We have to fight Trump, this cannot happen in Manchester.
 We’ll be handing out flyers and signing petitions to make sure this demolition doesn’t happen.”

-Gulliver Goochflounder, head Manchester’s planning committee told us: “Plans have been submitted to us proposing the construction of a twelve storey, glazed dodecahedron on Canal Street.
+Gulliver Goochflounder, head Manchester’s planning committee told us: “Someone has submitted plans to us proposing to build a twelve storey, glazed dodecahedron on Canal Street.
 We have opened talks with Mr Trump who has showed us his love of our city and I don’t see what the problem is.”

 “…such firepower…could act as a deterrent against the city’s serial killer the Pusher.”

-Those who have seen the plans to the secretive building expressed shock at the strict security regulations including two gun turrets on the roof and a submarine armed with nuclear warheads stationed permanently on the canal opposite.
+Those who have seen the plans to the secretive building expressed shock at the strict security regulations including two-gun turrets on the roof and a submarine armed with nuclear warheads stationed on the canal opposite.

-But GMP and various charities across Manchester were quick to point out that such firepower on the waterways could act as deterrent against the city’s serial killer the Pusher.
+But GMP and various charities across Manchester were quick to point out that such firepower on the waterways could act as a deterrent against the city’s serial killer ‘the Pusher’.